deathworlders/online/content/books/deathworlders/chapter-22-warhorse-pt2-second-year.md

 Adam studied it.
 It looked like a comparatively ordinary modern suit of body armor, borrowing elements from several different armor systems.
 Really, anybody wearing one wouldn't have stood out among a lineup of soldiers in combat gear, except for the mask that covered the nose and mouth, and the sturdy metal ring around the jawbone and base of skull that was the dock where that mask and the helmet were joined to the rest of the suit.

 "EV-MASS is designed with the mission profile of allowing you to deploy, and fight, in zero-G and vacuum, as well as on space stations, starships, and the ground, and to be able to translate from one to the other without vehicles if need be.
-Originally, we toyed with the idea of including a power-assisted exoskeleton, but…well, that one's still science fiction for now.
+Originally, we toyed with the idea of including a power-assisted exoskeleton, but...well, that one's still science fiction for now.
 The suit is moved exclusively by its operator, which is why you gentlemen need to be so strong.
 There is no such thing as a light spacesuit."

 He clicked something, and the holographic suit became three suits, standing shoulder to shoulder.